 Practice is everything

 You must try doing different practice exercises to get your fingers used to the different speeds, techniques, and pressures needed for playing the piano.
-There are a lot of videos out there which can help you train your fingers.
+There are a lot of videos out there that can help you train your fingers.

 Listen to music